-Pedestal Systems expand their footprint in both interior and exterior projects.
+Pedestal Systems expand its footprint in both interior and exterior paver projects.

 Pedestal systems have been used for decades now, most familiarly for lightweight rooftop applications such as installing a patio utilizing the existing roof substrate.
 Additionally, they are commonly used in computer rooms where access to electrical and telecommunication cables beneath the floor is necessary.

 A pedestal system lifts the paver up above the substrate